[Original version May 2, 2017; updated April 11, 2019]

 - Dakota Access Pipeline (DAPL): In his first week in office, President Trump reversed a decision from the U.S. Army Corps of Engineers—which had announced it would not issue permits for building the controversial Dakota Access Pipeline—and directed the Corps to “review and approve [the construction] in an expedited manner.”
 President Trump’s filings with the Federal Election Commission in June 2015 and May 2016 indicate that he owned stock in Energy Transfer Partners, the company building the $3.7 billion pipeline.
 While the President has asserted that he sold his stock in the company in June 2016, resolving the possible conflict of interest, he has not provided any concrete, independently verifiable evidence for that claim.

 - Infrastructure Plan: To oversee a council at the helm of the $1 trillion infrastructure plan that President Trump proposed early in his presidency, he selected Steven Roth and Richard LeFrack, billionaire real-estate developers and former business partners of the President.
-The Trump Organization is currently invested in Mr. Roth’s real estate development company, Vornado Realty Trust, and receives $22.7 million annually from an ownership stake in two Vornado buildings.
+The Trump Organization through at least 2017 was invested in Mr. Roth’s real estate development company, Vornado Realty Trust, and received $22.7 million annually from an ownership stake in two Vornado buildings.
 Not only has Roth entered bids to build new buildings for the Labor Department and the FBI, but, should the infrastructure plan be enacted, he will be in a position to influence billions of dollars in government spending in ways that benefit his company—and thus also directly benefit the Trump Organization.
 As of August 17, 2017, however, President Trump abandoned plans for the Council on Infrastructure.
 The council’s activities are currently the subject of a discovery battle in district court.

 - Florida Offshore Drilling Exemption: On January 4, 2018, the Trump Administration announced plans to lift the Obama Administration’s prohibitions on offshore drilling.
-Governors from many coastal states requested exemptions from the plan, but the only exemption that Interior Secretary Ryan Zinke granted was for Florida.
+Governors from many coastal states requested exemptions from the plan, but the only exemption that then-Interior Secretary Ryan Zinke granted was for Florida.
 Secretary Zinke’s justification for the exemption, that “Florida is reliant on tourism as an economic driver,” also applies to other coastal states.
-Many skeptics have therefore suggested that political or personal financial considerations—in particular, the possible adverse impact that offshore drilling could have on Trump’s Mar-A-Lago resort in Palm Beach, Florida, influenced the administration’s decision.
+Many skeptics have therefore suggested that political or personal financial considerations—in particular, the possible adverse impact that offshore drilling could have on Trump’s Mar-a-Lago resort in Palm Beach, Florida, influenced the administration’s decision.
 Secretary Zinke defended the decision in March 2018, citing an existing federal moratorium on offshore drilling in Florida until 2022 that he said distinguishes it from other states.
-In October 2018, New Jersey Attorney General Gurbir Grewel sued the U.S. Department of Interior for failing to answer a FOIA request about why it exempted only Florida.
-However, there is some debate about if the exemption was actually formalized by the Interior Department; Secretary Zinke left office in January 2019 without any written, formally-enacted confirmation of the offshore drilling exemption for Florida, and in March 2018 when asked by the House Committee on Natural Resources he stated that “Florida did not get an exemption.”
+In October 2018, New Jersey Attorney General Gurbir Grewal sued the U.S. Department of the Interior for failing to answer a FOIA request about why it exempted only Florida.
+However, there is some debate about whether the exemption was actually formalized by the Interior Department; Secretary Zinke left office in January 2019 without any written, formally-enacted confirmation of the offshore drilling exemption for Florida, and in March 2018 when asked by the House Committee on Natural Resources he stated that “Florida did not get an exemption.”

 - The Scope of the Travel Ban: In January 2017, President Trump signed a controversial executive order that barred entry into the U.S. for individuals from seven Muslim-majority countries in the Middle East.
 (A revised order replaced three of the countries originally included with Chad, North Korea, and Venezuela.)
 Experts, lower courts, and the international community broadly denounced the effectiveness of a country-specific ban and the discriminatory purpose and intent of the executive order.
 Some critics went further, suggesting that the order itself may have been influenced by President Trump’s foreign business interests: The Trump Organization has no financial interests in any of the seven Muslim-majority countries originally affected by the travel ban, but does have business interests in other predominantly Muslim countries that could have been included in the ban, such as Saudi Arabia, the United Arab Emirates, Turkey, and Egypt.
 This is admittedly speculation, however, as there are alternative explanations for the selection of the targeted countries.